iarai/science4cast/README.md

 - IEEE BigData 2021: 15.-18.
 December 2021

 ## 7. <a name="questions">Questions, Suggestions, Issues</a>
-Please raise an GitHub issue if you have questions or problems.
+Please raise an GitHub issue if you have questions or problems, or send an e-Mail to [Mario Krenn](mailto:mario.krenn@univie.ac.at)